 In Eqs.
-(1) and (2), the subscripts g and cw refer to the gas phase and cloud aqueous phase, respectively, so that C_g and C{cw} are, respectively, the gaseous and aqueous chemical concentrations (molec cm-3), P_g and P{cw} , and DE_g and DE{cw} are, respectively, the gaseous and aqueous chemical production and destruction terms (cm-3 s-1 and s-1, respectively), H{eff} is the Henry's law effective constant (M atm-1), q{cw} is the cloud liquid water content (vol/vol) and R = 0.08206 atm M-1 K-1. $k{t{cw}}$ where r is the droplet radius in cm, D_g is the gaseous diffusion coefficient (cm2 s-1), and \bar{v} and α are respectively the mean quadratic speed in cm s-1 and the accommodation mass coefficient of the species.
-The effective Henry's law constant accounts for the dissociation or hydration of soluble gases in the aqueous phase, and its determination is thus based upon the
+(1) and (2), the subscripts g and cw refer to the gas phase and cloud aqueous phase, respectively, so that C_g and C{cw} are, respectively, the gaseous and aqueous chemical concentrations (molec cm-3), P_g and P{cw} , and DE_g and DE{cw} are, respectively, the gaseous and aqueous chemical production and destruction terms (cm-3 s-1 and s-1, respectively), H{eff} is the effective Henry's law constant (M atm-1), q{cw} is the cloud liquid water content (vol / vol) and R = 0.08206 atm M-1 K-1. $k{t{cw}}$ is the inverse of the sum of the characteristic times for gaseous diffusion and interfacial mass transport (Schwartz, 1986), expressed as where r is the droplet radius in centimeters, D_g is the gaseous diffusion coefficient (cm2 s-1), and \overline{v} and α are, respectively, the mean quadratic speed in centimeters per second and the accommodation mass coefficient of the species.
+The effective Henry's law constant accounts for the dissociation or hydration of soluble gases in the aqueous phase, and its determination is thus based upon the use of dissociation and/or hydration constants.
+These last parameters, together with the Henry's law constant and the accommodation mass coefficient, are prescribed from laboratory measurements or estimated from SARs (Mouchel-Vallon et al., 2017, and references therein).
+Equations (1) and (2) are solved with a Rosenbrock solver, previously reported to be the most accurate in the frame of multiphase chemistry modeling (Djouad et al., 2002, 2003).
+The pH of the droplets is calculated from the concentration of H+, which is explicitly treated in equilibrium reactions solved kinetically with forward and backward reactions.